Ashraf Muhammad Yusuf Uthman Abd al-Salam

-Ashraf Muhammad Yusuf Uthman Abd al-Salam (Arabic: عبد السلام عثمان يوسف محمد اشرف) is a financial and logistical supporter of al-Qaeda, Jabhat Fateh al-Sham (previously known as the al-Nusra Front) and al-Qaeda in Iraq.
+Ashraf Muhammad Yusuf Uthman Abd al-Salam (Arabic: عبد السلام عثمان يوسف محمد اشرف; born 1984) is a financial and logistical supporter of al-Qaeda, Jabhat Fateh al-Sham (previously known as the al-Nusra Front) and al-Qaeda in Iraq.
 Al-Salam is a U.S. Department of the Treasury labeled Specially Designated Global Terrorist and was added to the United Nations and European Union sanctions lists for his association to the al-Qaeda network.
 Al-Salam has been fighting in Syria since early 2014.

 Background

 Ashraf Muhammad Yusuf Uthman Abd al-Salam is a Jordanian national born in Iraq in 1984.
 Ashraf al-Salam also holds a national identification card from Qatar.
 It is believed that the founder of Jund al-Aqsa, Muhammad Yusuf Uthman Abd al-Salam, is his father and that al-Nusra Front and al-Qaeda supporter ‘Abd al-Malik Muhammad Yusuf Uthman ‘Abd al-Salam is his brother.
 Ashraf al-Salam’s brother ‘Abd al-Malik al-Salam is also known as Umar al-Qatari.

 The man thought to be his father, Muhammad Yusuf Uthman Abd al-Salam, was a Jordanian national of Palestinian descent who was born in Iraq and lived in Qatar.
 While in Qatar, the suspected father Muhammad al-Salam provided material and logistical support to al-Qaeda in Iraq, the predecessor group of ISIS.
 Before founding Jund al-Aqsa, Muhammad Yusuf Uthman Abd al-Salam was a longtime veteran of al-Qaeda and is believed to have worked closely with Osama bin Laden, Ayman al-Zawahiri, and Abdullah Azzam.

 Ashraf al-Salam’s brother, ‘Abd al-Malik al-Salam is also a citizen of Jordan and a holder of Qatari identification.